ahmedsamir6446/HDB-Reservation/README.md

-When deploy app we use >> firestore deploy
+When deploy app we use >> ng build --prod then firebase deploy